phillycommunitywireless/phillycommunitywireless/content/en/_index.md

     section1:
       photo: "/images/IMG_6878.jpg"
       photo_alt_text: "This is some alt text for a photo."
-      text: "**Get connected!** Join our network and use our Wi-Fi service at your home, organization, or local green space."
+      text: "Get connected!
+Join our network and use our Wi-Fi service at your home, organization, or local green space."
       button_text: Our Wi-Fi
       button_href: "#"
     section2:
       photo: "/images/pcwvolunteers.png"
       photo_alt_text: "This is some alt text for a photo."
-      text: "**Get involved!** Volunteer to help build our internet networks, learn new skills, and make a difference in our community."
+      text: "Get involved!
+Volunteer to help build our internet networks, learn new skills, and make a difference in our community."
       button_text: Volunteer
       button_href: "/volunteer"
     section3:
       photo: "/images/Drone_HartLane_Active.JPG"
       photo_alt_text: "This is some alt text for a photo."
-      text: "**Get behind us!** Support our work in providing essential internet access to individuals and families in Philadephia."
+      text: "Get behind us!
+Support our work in providing essential internet access to individuals and families in Philadephia."
       button_text: Support
       button_href: "#"